Mohamed Elashri

 How to install Github Copilot Cli on lxplus

-UPDATE: I have updated the tutorial to adjust for changing cli command and add section about how to upgrade gh and github copilot cli.
+I have updated the tutorial to adjust for changes in CLI commands and added a section about how to upgrade GitHub CLI and GitHub Copilot CLI.

 In a previous blog post, I explained how to install GitHub Copilot on lxplus machines.
 In this post, I will explain how to install and handle updates for GitHub Copilot CLI on lxplus machines.
 GitHub Copilot CLI is a command-line tool that allows you to ask coding-related questions directly in your terminal.
 This is useful for quick assistance without switching to other interfaces.